drorventura/HERE-Mobility-Demand-API-Developer-Guide/DemandDevGuide_BookRide.md

 **To request and book a ride:**

 1. Call *RideOffersRequest*.
 In the call parameters, the client specifies the passenger details, pickup and dropoff locations, and optionally the number of suitcases the ride must accommodate.
 Optionally, the client can specify a future pickup time, a desired price range and a sort order for the returned ride offers.
+When sending the request for offers, you can specify how many offers you would like to get.

 >**Note:** Both calls in this procedure are nearly identical for the C2S and S2S APIs, but in the S2S calls the **user_id** is passed.
 In the C2S calls, the user for whom the authentication token was created is assumed implicitly for all calls.